GodOrGovern/sentiment-analysis/Readme.md

 Install required packages
 `pip install -r requirements.txt`

 Unzip example_scores.zip.
+\
 Run main.py to ensure everything is working (may take a few minutes).
+\
 Check in-line documentation for function behavior.

 ## Important Functions

 process_workbook() runs sentiment analysis on each transcript, using keywords to select relevant paragraphs.
-Paragraphs, keywords, sentiment scores, and other data are stored in an Excel file.
+Paragraphs, keywords, sentiment scores, and other data are stored in Excel files.
 One file per transcript.

 calculate_weighted_sentiment() adds a 'Weighted Sentiment Score' column to each Excel file using keyword weights.